 In 2015 Hazlewood’s re-invention of Gay’s Beggar’s Opera with his completely new score, ‘Dead Dog in a Suitcase’ with the Kneehigh Theatre Company, was named one of the top ten shows of the year by the Guardian newspaper and toured worldwide in 2016.
 Conducting highlights of 2015/16 included concerts with the Royal Liverpool Philharmonic and Philharmonia; his “Close Up” concert series with Malmo Symphony; and special projects with the British Paraorchestra and Charles Hazlewood’s Army of Generals at Glastonbury Festival.

-Concerts in 16/17 include re-invitations to Swedish Radio Symphony and Copenhagen Philharmonic, a debut with Residentie Orkest and projects with Danish Radio Symphony, City of Birmingham Symphony, and Gothenburg Symphony.
+Concerts in 16/17 include re-invitations to Swedish Radio Symphony and Copenhagen Philharmonic and projects with Danish Radio Symphony, City of Birmingham Symphony, and Gothenburg Symphony.

 Hazlewood lives in Somerset with his family.